usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 computerInspectorXSLT -md data.xml mode=concise
 ```

-Also - batch process folders or globbed files?
+This all ought to be doable in `make`, no?

-Note that *these scripts as well* might be generated from Metaschema source as they are mostly boilerplate.
+Alternatively, note that *these scripts as well* might be generated from Metaschema source as they are mostly boilerplate.
+So to the extent they can be produced on the basis of  `/METASCHEMA/short-name` etc. we should consider doing that.

 ### To generate the XSLT

-Best/easiest to use the XProc pipeline or the XSLT that emulates this pipeline.
+A fresh and complete Inspector XSLT for any metaschema (any valid and workable instance of [Metaschema](https://pages.nist.gov/metaschema/)) can be produced using an XProc pipeline or an XSLT that emulates this pipeline.

 - ../METASCHEMA-INSPECTOR-XSLT.xpl
 - ../nist-metaschema-MAKE-INSPECTOR-XSLT.xsl

 In this sequence of transformations the target (result) XSLT is assembled dynamically, by combining templates produced from a metaschema source with static boilerplate and infrastructure.
-This XSLT can be applied directly (for testing) or written out for distribution.

-An example script that generates such an XSLT is given as [testing/mvn-refresh-computer-inspector.sh](testing/refresh-computer-inspector.sh).
+An example script calling the XSLT pipeline (thus requiring only Saxon, not XML Calabash) is given as [testing/mvn-refresh-computer-inspector.sh](testing/refresh-computer-inspector.sh).

 ## Plans

-XProc 1.0 (and 3.0) pipeline to generate standalone XSLT.

-This XSLT when applied to an instance produces errors and warnings.

-### Under Java/Maven
+### Functional enhancements

-This XSLT can be scripted and run from the command line
+- Filters to sort, sift?
-  - delivering HTML results
+- HTML aggregation layer? over collections
+- CSS customization (CSS-based filtering?)
-  - or Markdown
+- or all this could be done dynamically (CSX)

 ### Under NodeJS

 It could also be compiled into SEF for SaxonJS and delivered as a NodeJS command line application or library

-### In the browser
+### In the browser - CSX (client-side XSLT)

 Another SEF with interface and SVRL rendering templates could provide this functionality under SaxonJS in the browser.

+See https://pages.nist.gov/oscal-tools/demos/csx/validator/ for prior work/PoC.

+### XProc / XML Calabash

+For batching and post-processing validations using an XSLT, the sky is the limit.

+### Python runtime?

+How hard can it be?

+### OSCAL application

+Should go into oscal-xslt repository

 ### XSLT 1.0?

 We know that we can't do everything under XSLT 1.0 (such as regular expressions for lexical type checking) but we might be able to provide a significant subset, as a "sine qua non" first-cut validator.

-## Punchlist

-- [x] stand up apply-validator to run a 'null validation' in no-mode
-- [x] inject as boilerplate into input doc for XSLT generator
-  - [ ] any more static code to consolidate in boilerplate?
-- [ ] provide and test datatype validation
-- [ ] deliver as XSLT with optional post-processes applied
-  - embedded report (annotated tree)
-  - report only - summary/detail HTML
-  - report only - summary/detail Markdown
-  - offer the same, only XProc?
-- [ ] constraints!